timo-reymann/bash-tui-toolkit/README.md

 For a list of available modules and their documentation please check the [docs/modules](./docs/modules) folder

 ## Tested with

+> Since there are some weird combinations/side effects based on the platform you might use there are different side effects that might occur
+>
+> If you use it on a different platform successfully please create a PR to add a item here :)

-- Ubuntu 20
+- Ubuntu 20 (Bash 5)
+  - Tilix
+  - xterm
-- Ubuntu 22
+- Ubuntu 22 (Bash 5)
+  - Tilix
+  - xterm
-- Alpine 3
+- Alpine 3 (Bash 5)
+  - xterm
-- MacOS
+- MacOS (Bash 3)
+  - iTerm2
+- Windows 10 (Bash 4)
+  - Git Bash
-- Windows (Git Bash)
+  - Windows Terminal

 ## Development

 ### Requirements
-- bash 4+
+- bash 3+
 - docker 19+
 - GNU make